MelonKony/millmint/content/stories/2023-12-07-sausage-roll.md

 Tzipora likes to get a sausage roll and coffee in the morning before school.
 {{</note>}}

-In December, Oslola only gets a few hours of sunlight per day.
+In December, {{<link/oslola>}} only gets a few hours of sunlight per day.
 The opposite is true in June, when they enjoy 20-hour days.